iizukanao/picam/INSTALL.md

 ## Build ffmpeg

-You cannot use ffmpeg that can be installed via `apt-get` or `pacman`.
+You can't use ffmpeg that can be installed via `apt-get` or `pacman`.

 ### Copy ALSA headers and libs from Raspberry Pi (for Raspbian users)